aesiniath/unbeliever/README.markdown

   - setting up what command-line parameters your program expects in a declarative manner and easily looking up options and arguments at runtime;
-  - a mechansim for plumbing top-level application state throughout a program including support for updating that state;
+  - a mechanism for plumbing top-level application state throughout a program including support for updating that state;
   - support for extracting metadata from the project's _.cabal_ file for use in your program should you need it, for example for use in